malvag/distributed-ml-bench/README.md

 ## Next Steps

-- Monitoring the metrics with Prometheus
+- Monitoring the metrics with Prometheus and Grafana
-- Exploring async strategies
+- Exploring async strategies (Parameter Server)
-- Exploring PyTorch FSDP
+- Exploring PyTorch FSDP and DDP

 ## References